City of South Bend Peregrine Falcon Cam

-Guinever and Zephyr, the Peregrines-in-residence in South Bend, have been here since 2003.
-They have raised a brood each year and remain here through the winter.
-Incubation of the 3 or 4 eggs takes approximately 32 days, with Guinevere performing most of the incubation, while Zephyr provides food and relieves her for short periods of time.
-The chicks are banded at about 21 to 25 days of age and fledge the nest around 40 days.
-As fledgling approaches, the young birds can be seen out on the front of the nest box and on the perch that extends outward.
-They are usually flying pretty well in a week's time, following and interacting with the parents, and will leave the area in another six weeks.
+The falcons raise a brood each year and remain here through the winter.
+Incubation of the 3 or 4 eggs takes approximately 32 days, with the female performing most of the incubation, while the male provides food and relieves her for short periods of time.
+The chicks are banded at 21 to 25 days old, and fledge the nest around 40 days.
+As fledging approaches, the young birds can be seen out on the front of the nest box and on the perch that extends outward.
+They are usually flying very well within a week, following and interacting with the parents, and will leave the area in another six weeks.

-- Guinevere arrived unbanded (we subsequently banded her) so her origins are unknown.
+- Guinevere arrived un-banded (she was subsequently banded) and her origins are unknown.

 - Zephyr dies of head injury, 6-19-2012.

-- A female chick from our 2007 nest was part of a nesting pair in Racine, Wisconsin.
+- A female chick from our 2007 nest was found as part of a nesting pair in Racine, Wisconsin.